betaman/tree-drag-drop/README.md

 **selectedClass** (defaults: `"tdd-selected"`)

-the css classname of the draggable while it is dragged around
+The css classname of the draggable while it is dragged around

 * * *

 **collapsedClass** (defaults: `"tdd-collapsed"`)

-the css classname of the listitem while it contains other items and is not expanded
+The css classname of the listitem while it contains other items and is not expanded

 * * *

 **expandedClass** (defaults: `"tdd-expanded"`)

-the css classname of the listitem while it contains other items and is expanded
+The css classname of the listitem while it contains other items and is expanded

 * * *